-A specialty within internal medicine, cardiology focuses on diagnosing and treating diseases and issues affecting the heart and cardiovascular system.
+A specialty within internal medicine, cardiology focuses on diagnosing and treating diseases that affect the heart and cardiovascular system.
 The most common issues treated by cardiologists include heart disease, atrial fibrillation, hypertension, high blood pressure, and high cholesterol.

-After completing residency, an individual may elect to specialize in cardiology or one of its subspecialties.
-Fellowships can take between two and three years.
-For an outline for how many years each subspecialty within cardiology requires, click here.
+After completing an internal medicine residency, an individual electing to specialize in cardiology or one of its subspecialties will need to pursue a fellowship.
+Cardiology fellowships can take between two and three years.
+For an outline of each cardiology subspecialty and the length of fellowship programs associated, click here.

 Practicing as a Physician

 According to the Association of American Medical Colleges, more than 22,000 cardiologists are currently practicing medicine within the U.S.

 Cardiologists are among the highest-paid healthcare professionals.
 In 2020, the average income for cardiologists was $438,000.
 This number has steadily increased over the last few years.

 While a good paycheck is an upside to cardiology, long hours and associated job stress are two possible downsides.
 Cardiology is second to emergency medicine when it comes to specialties most lined to high physician burnout rates.
 According to one recent study, roughly 27% of cardiologists experience burnout to some level.

 Interested in cardiology or another medical specialty?

 Gain in-depth knowledge of any medical specialty or subspecialty during a clinical experience with AMO!